D. Instructions for preparing a General Petition

 You will need to attach an Instructor's Statement Form (or this form can be picked at the same location general petitions are located) for each of the courses listed in this petition.
 This form is to be filled out and signed by the instructor.
 See the form for instructions and call 520-621-7792 if you have any questions.
 Incomplete information on the Instructor Statement is considered as a lack of documentation and the petition request may be denied for that reason.

 The process for instructor statements will be handled differently for the online petition process; all instructors will be contacted by email for attendance and grading information.
 Physical instructor statements will not be required for retroactive medical withdrawals.

 For a complete retroactive medical withdrawal, documentation must include a letter from your licensed health care provider on letterhead which includes:

 - The approximate date of onset of the mental or physical illness or injury or disability giving rise to the circumstances surrounding the request for a complete retroactive withdrawal for extenuating circumstances, and the dates through which such condition(s) continued.

 - The general nature of the mental or physical illness or injury or disability and how and why it warrants the action sought.

 Signature and location to submit completed petition

-- General Petition: Turn in to the Office of the Dean of your own College.
+- General Petition: Turn in or email to the Office of the Dean of your own College.